the40kman/studentinfo/README.md

 The database allows inputs including student's height, weight, hai color and GPA.

-The visual dispaly feaure allows the application to displa a cube similar to a real human being according to the data inputs
+The visual dispaly feaure allows the application to displa a cube with different color, size and shape that similar to a real human being according to the data inputs